 - Implement a basic forecasting framework that can be used in conjunction with and in the absences of local supporting avalanche information.

 Skis or splitboard and proficiency skiing or snowboarding is required.
 Snowshoes are not appropriate for this hut based trip.

 Visit AIARE’s website here.

-Not Included: Transportation and toll fees, accommodations, food, and guide gratuity.
+Not Included: Transportation, food, and guide gratuity.